 Army School Support Services provides a wide range services through the School Liaison Program to schools as well as military-connected Families and students.
 Every installation has a School Liaison Officer (SLO) who implements this program.
 The SLO facilitates communication, provides professional development, and more.

-On every post, the SLO is the Garrison Commander’s primary advisor on school-related matters, education initiatives and education-based legislation at the local, state and national level.
-As the Commander’s representative, the SLO builds partnerships with local schools and facilitates communication between the school, the command and parents.
+The SLO is the Garrison Commander’s primary advisor on school-related matters, education initiatives and education-based legislation at the local, state and national level.
+As the Commander’s representative, the SLO builds partnerships with local schools and facilitates communication between the school, the command, and parents.
 SLOs are great sources of accurate information, and collaborators for solutions that benefit Army Families.

 Educator, School Administrator, and Unit FAQs